Kevin Crease

 Kevin John Crease (8 May 1936 – 12 April 2007) was a South Australian television presenter and news presenter.
 He was most noted for presenting South Australian edition of the Nine Network's National Nine News with Rob Kelvin between 1987 and 2007.

 Early life

 Born in North Adelaide and raised in the working class seaside suburb of Semaphore, Crease was the eldest of four children.
 He was a prodigious public speaker from a young age and won the Year 7 senior school debating championship.

 He started his working life as a clerical worker in 1952 with Shell before becoming a copy boy and later cadet at Adelaide's The News newspaper, where he quickly "fell foul of the chief-of-staff" and was sacked.
-Crease completed his national service, but resigned from the army following an incident where he used an armored car to attend a party with his girlfriend.
+Crease completed his national service, but resigned from the army following an incident where he used an armoured car to attend a party with his girlfriend.